caktus/guidebook/docs/testing/index.md

 #### Small, well-defined applications

 Small applications lend themselves to more coherent test suites.
-When each application solves a specific problem, you can verify it\'s done correctly with a smaller set of specific tests across that application.
+When each application solves a specific problem, you can verify it's done correctly with a smaller set of specific tests across that application.
 A large monolithic app is much harder to test, as it makes the lines between components less defined and the interactions you need to test